chenningg/cz4031-sql-query-optimizer/README.md

 ## Installation and setup

+First, clone this repository to a local folder on your computer.
+This repository contains two main folders - the `/api` backend (server), and the `/frontend` (client).
+To ensure that this project runs correctly, kindly head into each folder and follow the installation and setup instructions in their respective READMEs.

+Other than the instructions in those two folders, the following setup instructions below are only required if you:

+- Have not installed Postgresql on your computer.
+- Have not generated a set of [TPC-H](http://www.tpc.org/tpch/) dummy data and populated a Postgresql database with it.

+Additionally, if you wish to use [Picasso](https://dsl.cds.iisc.ac.in/projects/PICASSO/picasso_download/license.htm), a DBMS query optimization visualizer, you may follow the setup instructions below as well.
+This is optional and NOT required for this project to function correctly.

+## Setting up Postgresql and the TPC-H dataset

 1. Ensure that you have [Postgresql](https://www.postgresql.org/download/) installed.
 This project may work on other databases, but has only been tested on Postgresql.
 2. Run [pgAdmin](https://www.pgadmin.org/), which should come bundled in the Postgresql installation.
 If it's your first time accessing it, it will prompt you to create a root user and password - name this user `postgres` and supply your own password.
 Create a new database named "TPC-H".
 3. Clone this repository into a new folder.